-Ah, Jagermeister, commonly called simply Jager, this deep green, syrup-like spirit has become an acquired taste of much of the US after being popularized by the Jager-bomb, a mixture of the Jagermeister and the energy drink Rockstar.
+Ah, Jagermeister, commonly known simply as Jager, this deep green, syrup-like spirit has become an acquired taste of much of the US after being popularized by the Jager-bomb, a mixture of the Jagermeister and the energy drink Rockstar.
 The majority of drinkers either love Jagermeister with cult follower-like devotion or hate it with a passion, but does the licorice-anise flavored liquor offer medicinal uses?

 The first question to ask when moving towards an answer, would be what’s in Jagermeister, and how is it made?

 Sadly, Jagermeister’s ingredient list is actually top secret.
-Despite the original recipe being drawn-up way back in 1934, only sixteen verifiable ingredients could be found of the fifty-six herbs, spices, and berries that give the drink its flavor.
+Despite the original recipe being drawn-up way back in 1934, only sixteen verifiable ingredients could be found of the 56 herbs, spices, and berries that give the drink its flavor.

 Known ingredients in Jagermeister include: